Learned-Database Systems Security: Case Study: The PGM Learned Index

 \section{Case Study: The PGM Learned Index}

-The attack on ALEX in Section~\ref{sec:alex} leverages our ability to craft insertion operations that cause a worst-case scenario, in terms of memory and time.
+The attack on ALEX leverages our ability to craft insertion operations that cause a worst-case scenario, in terms of memory and time.
 We would not be able to cause such a catastrophic failing in a data structure that has tighter worst-case behavior bounds.
-The PGM~\cite{ferragina2020pgm} index is a dynamic learned index that supports updates and insertions, while being meticulously engineered to bound worst-case (amortized) complexity, in both memory and time.
+The PGM index~\cite{ferragina2020pgm} is a dynamic learned index that supports updates and insertions, while being meticulously engineered to bound worst-case (amortized) complexity, in both memory and time.
 For example, index construction works in linear time, membership queries work in squared-logarithmic time, and insertions work in logarithmic amortized time.
-It is tempting to deduce that, due to its excellent worst-case behavior (both in analysis as well as empirically), the PGM index will be spared from ML vulnerabilities.
+It is tempting to deduce that, due to its excellent worst-case behavior, the PGM index will be spared from ML vulnerabilities.

-In this section, we explain and demonstrate that the very property that makes it so performant --- namely fitting the index structure to the key distribution --- inherently introduces information leakage when a PGM index is used by multiple users whose data is meant to be segregated (e.g. users of a database, see Section~\ref{sec:indexstruct}).
+In this section, we explain and demonstrate that the very property that makes it so performant --- namely fitting the index structure to the key distribution --- inherently introduces information leakage when a PGM index is used by multiple users whose data is meant to be segregated (e.g., users of a database, see Section~\ref{sec:indexstruct}).
 PGM's worst-case guarantees are provided for availability without consideration of the risk for privacy leakage.
 Our results show that it is possible for mechanisms that provide worst-case guarantees to still introduce new vulnerability dimensions for security through runtime differences.